 The Neshannock Township School District provides all services, such as, nursing, guidance, psychology, social work, gifted education, special education, related services (occupational therapy, physical therapy, assistive technology, etc.), and ADA and Chapter 504 Student Service Plans that are legally required to enable students to benefit from instructional programs.
-The Office of the Director of Pupil Services identifies and provides services for special education, psychology, gifted education, ADA students, homeless, ESL students, the National School Lunch Program and ensures compliance for home education students.
+The Office of the Director of Special Education identifies and provides services for special education, psychology, gifted education and ADA students.

 724-658-4793 Ext.
 5106

 724-658-4793 Ext.
 5107

 Neshannock Township School District is proud to share information about our Special Education Department and the delivery of a full continuum of services and programs our students.
 Our District’s goal is to provide appropriate programs and services for students with disabilities by facilitating collaborative efforts among parents, teachers, students, therapists, administrators, and other support personnel.
 The IEP teams make decisions about levels of intervention; goals, accommodations, modifications and specially designed instruction based on each student’s individual needs.
 We follow federal and state regulations and the assertion that students will be provided supports and services in a least restrictive environment.
 Our staff including teachers, therapists, and paraprofessionals delivers these services in typical settings with non-disabled peers to the greatest extent appropriate.